Franchise: Friday the 13th aka: Friday The13th Hell Lake

 A quarter of his face gets mauled and his neck snaps by a rotor of a motorboat.

 He drowned in a flood of toxic waste.

 Then he got blown apart by a mortars.

 He got sent to hell by a magical dagger.

 Part VII getting the biggest load with Jason getting shot at and electrocuted.
-Then he gets several plantpots chucked at him, a roof collapsed on him, a light smashed into his head sending him smashing through a staircase, nails chucked at him and even being set on fire and a house exploding around him.
-AND EVEN THEN he still chases the final girl only to be drowned again.
+Then he gets several plantpots chucked at him, a roof collapsed on him, a light smashed into his head sending him smashing through a staircase, nails chucked at him and being set on fire and a house exploding around him.
+EVEN THEN he still chases the final girl only to be drowned again.

 My Car Hates Me: Some of the movies has a scene where a car refuses to start, or at least takes long enough to build tension.